circonus/docs/content/irondb/getting-started/manual-installation.md

 To configure a [sided cluster](#sided-clusters), use the `-s` option.
 This will assign alternate nodes to side "a" or "b".
 If you wish to divide the list differently, you may edit the `/tmp/topology.tmp` file accordingly.
-Note that for clusters of 10 or more nodes, sided configuration is highly recommended and the helper script will default to configuring a sided cluster.
+Note that for clusters of 10 or more nodes, sided configuration is highly recommended, and therefore the helper script will default to configuring a sided cluster.

 When you are satisfied that it looks the way you want, copy `/tmp/topology.tmp` to `/opt/circonus/etc/topology` on each node, then proceed to the [Import